 - Works both on data plans and on Wi-Fi.

 - Multiplatform application that can be used on different kinds of smartphones, as well as on your PC or through the official web application that can be used on Chrome, Firefox and Edge, the new Windows 10 browser.

 Over 1 billion users guarantee its high-quality

-Just in case all the options included in the application haven’t been able to impress you, you should know that over 800 million active users use the application every month.
+Just in case all the options included in the application haven’t been able to impress you, you should know that over 1 billion active users use the application every month.
 Many of your friends and family are probably among them.
 Obviously, many more people have tried out WhatsApp at some point in their lives, as according to Google Play, this application has been installed between 1 and 5 billion times.

 The story behind WhatsApp